Thursday, 2 October 2025

 # Shell $ prog -f $HOME > temp.txt

 Even with library support the extra parentheses and commas are going to slow the shell user down; there are more keystrokes, and many of them are punctuation.
+Part of what makes shell work is implicit strings everywhere (so not having to 'quote' everything) and explicit $ meaning variable access.

 sh is an excellent shell, but is it a good scripting language?

 Brian Kernighan wrote a famous paper entitled "Why Pascal is not my favourite programming language" and it would not be difficult to write a companion piece for standard POSIX shell.
-In that paper, the main criticism is that the type system is too rigid; in the case of the Bourne shell there is only one type, text.
+In that paper, the main criticism is that the type system is too rigid (in particular, array types); in the case of the Bourne shell there is only one type, text.
 A string might contain a number, and then you would have to compare it in a different way.
 Lists are done in an ad-hoc way with space-separated words.
 It is easy to mess things up, and even easier to be judged - any attempt to write a shell script will bring forth rock-dwelling critics.

 When dealing than anything except one-liners, error handling is crucial.
 Bash has a scary default mode where it just keeps going whether errors happen or not.
 So you have to code very defensively, as in Go, always checking return codes and explicitly deciding what to do.